Candied cinnamon sugar pecans in mason jar with red lid.

 These cinnamon sugar pecans look so simple and festive, Heidi!
 I’d eat them all in a day!

 I know, right?
-They’re so addictive, and the biggest problem is portion control once you start! 🙂
+They’re so hard to resist, and the biggest problem is portion control once you start! 🙂

 Can you store these wonderful candied pecans in the refrigerator for several weeks.
 I plan on using them on green salads.